What is High Temperature Powder Metal?

 - Unique Material Properties: PM stainless steel offers a variety of standard alloys to suit a majority of requirements; however, custom blends of any size can easily be manufactured to meet specific material requirements.

-- Labor Efficiency: Automatic, rapid cycle presses produce PM stainless steel components consistently.
+- Labor Efficiency: Automatic, rapid cycle presses produce stainless steel powder metal components consistently.
 While intricate tooling set-ups may be somewhat lengthy, longer press runs and continuous sintering efficiently amortize this portion of the cost.

 - Reduced Assemblies: In many cases, functions that would require intricate multiple parts and assembly steps are consolidated into a single PM component that minimizes manufacturing steps and reduces cost.